Bank of America Tower (Manhattan): 2010s to present

-Reception
+Reception and media

 When the building was being developed, a writer for The Village Voice said that the tower "looks like it's going to be alien too, with its reflective mirror sides".
 David W. Dunlap of The New York Times said that the tower, "rising like an icy stalagmite, is a three-dimensional reminder that big banks now dominate New Yorkers' consciousness."
-Justin Davidson of New York magazine called the Bank of America Tower "a bulky glass stele that executes a modest twist to lend itself an air of grace".
+Justin Davidson of New York magazine called the Bank of America Tower "a bulky glass stele that executes a modest twist to lend itself an air of grace", likening it to "a gracious, twisting paperweight".
+The Architectural Review writer Jeremy Melvin praised the variety of reflections created by the faceted facade.
 Conversely, Christopher Gray of the Times called the tower a symbol of how "Bryant Park, once synonymous with the worst of New York City, has become a brand name".
 Another writer for the same newspaper said the skyscraper was a "psychological and economic lift to a city that was still reeling from the destruction of the World Trade Center" in the September 11 attacks.
+James Russell of Bloomberg wrote that the building was "among the most ungainly forms on the skyline", criticizing the asymmetrical massing.

 The Bank of America Tower was the subject of several exhibits and media works during its development.
-For example, the building's environmental features were displayed in a Skyscraper Museum exhibit in 2006.
-These features were also described in a podcast that the New York Academy of Sciences launched in June 2008.
-Furthermore, in November 2008, the building was featured in its own documentary on the National Geographic Channel.
+For example, the building's environmental features were displayed in a Skyscraper Museum exhibit in 2006, and these features were also described in a podcast that the New York Academy of Sciences launched in June 2008.
+In November 2008, the building was featured in its own documentary on the National Geographic Channel.

 In June 2010, the Bank of America Tower was the recipient of the 2010 Best Tall Building Americas award by the Council on Tall Buildings and Urban Habitat.
-Additionally, the building received an Award of Merit during the 2011 Annual Lumen Gala, a convention for New York City's lighting industry.
+The building received an Award of Merit during the 2011 Annual Lumen Gala, a convention for New York City's lighting industry.